-Efforts will also be dedicated to enhancing the Court's overall security posture which encompasses both physical and IT security.
+Efforts will continue to be dedicated towards enhancing the Court's overall security posture which encompasses both physical and IT security, as well as ensuring a safe and healthy working environment in light of the COVID-19 pandemic.
 Investments continue to be made to ensure that security vulnerabilities are addressed.
 These enhanced measures will ultimately ensure that cases can proceed without any disruptions, that legal information is safeguarded and that the well-being of all parties involved is protected.